dm3-org/ENS-Bedrock-Resolver/README.md

 -   contentHash
 -   dns
 -   name

+## L2PublicResolverVerifier (L1)

+The L2PublicResolverVerifier is a smart contract designed to handle 'resolveWithProof' calls specifically dedicated to the L2PublicResolver contract.
+It serves as the counterpart of the L2PublicResolver and must be deployed for every new instance of the L2PublicResolver.

+The contract inherits from the BedrockCCIP Resolver and overrides 'resolveWithProof' for records that require special handling, such as addresses or ABIs.

 # Architecture
 The following diagrams show all the steps involved in performing a full CCIP lookup.